DoctorKhan/The-Social-Game-Book/src/20_part/160_divide_conquer_architecture_division.md

 # The Ancient Pattern

 My investigation into the Lost Architecture of Community had revealed something profound.
 But as I studied how these natural human capacities had been systematically dismantled, I realized I was looking at something that transcended ordinary social engineering.
-I was uncovering evidence of a cosmic mystery about human nature itself.
+I was uncovering evidence of a great mystery about human nature itself.

 ## The Universal Vulnerability